harveyspecter007/digitalSkills-Automation/README.md

 Solution:

-Read the InputFile and Retrieve the Registration Numbers based on a RegEx and Add it to the List Parse the CSV File and Store the Vehicle Details as Key Value Pairs in a Map with Registration Number as Key Fed the Input Reg numbers to the website Read the Details from the wePage and Assert it with the values stored in the Map Can use SoftAssert to Run All the Registration Number even if something inbetween Fails.
+Read the InputFile and Retrieve the Registration Numbers based on a RegEx and Add it to the List.

+Parse the CSV File and Store the Vehicle Details as Key Value Pairs in a Map with Registration Number as Key.

+Fed the Input Reg numbers to the website Read the Details from the wePage and Assert it with the values stored in the Map.

+Can use SoftAssert to Run All the Registration Number even if something inbetween Fails.